rcs8888/ProcWatch/README.md

 # ProcWatch👁️‍🗨️
 *A tool designed for collecting and analyzing process information with machine learning.*

 Welcome to ProcWatch!
 This project is a work in progress.
-No promises that anything works as intended!

 ## Features
 - Live Process Monitoring: Collects system metrics (CPU, memory usage, etc.) for forensic analysis